This space hosts a writer’s workshop.

 Our collective love manual

-On the contrary to the other spaces, this one emerged from the experience of various virtual dimensions created through reading books relating to love and to how we practice it.
+On the contrary to the other spaces, this one emerged from the experience of various virtual dimensions, created through reading multiple books on love and its practice.
 Some of them where Erich Fromm’s The Art of Loving (1956), bell hooks’ All about Love (1999), and Diane Ackerman’s A Natural History of Love (1994).

 They made me think that books can be put into practice.

-This question led me back to reader-response theories
+This question led me back to Iser's reader-response theory.

 The fact that the performance was not structured in a linear way, with its sections flowing into each other, was also the product of an experimentation with bringing a reader-response element into the work; that which proposes that text structures entail ‘gaps’.
-‘Gaps’ that the readers fill in following their own perceptions, experiences, and imagination.
-In the work, these ‘gaps’ translated into eight repeated moments where both bodies were absent from the stage and the audience was encouraged to ‘fill them in’ by reflecting on what they previously ‘read’ through writing and by continuing composing their manuals.
+‘Gaps’ that the readers fill in following their own perceptions, experiences, and imagination (Iser, 1978).
+In the work, these ‘gaps’ translated into eight repeated moments, where both bodies were absent from the stage and the audience was encouraged to ‘fill them in’ by reflecting on what they previously ‘read’ through writing and by continuing composing their manuals.

-When the performance/workshop took place, I had the role of the performing body on stage, the prompt; I did not have the opportunity to read the movements and actions of the bodies, to write about them, to fill in the silences with words on paper, to let these words speak something about love.
+When the performance/workshop took place, I had the role of the performing body on stage, the prompt; I did not have the opportunity to read the movements and actions of the bodies, to write about them, to fill in the silences with words on paper.

 Falling in love and standing in love